darthvader323/SIH/README.md

 Policy evaluation: Compare predicted “no-intervention” trajectories vs observed “with-intervention” to quantify benefits and optimize spend.

 Immediate usability: Outputs match current agency workflows, minimizing IT friction.

+SUMMARY
+This project delivers station-level hourly O3/NO2 forecasts for 24–48 hours using a single LightGBM model per pollutant trained with strict time-aware splits to prevent leakage.
+The feature builder encodes hour/day/month cycles, multi-scale lags and rolling windows, synthesized wind speed, and error-aware lag signals to reduce peak-timing bias and improve stability when inputs are inconsistent.
+The pipeline persists scaler/model, aligns unseen inputs to training features, prints RMSE/MAE/R2/RIA, and produces overlay and scatter diagnostics.
+Daily runs export a one-page PDF, CSVs, and a lightweight web plot so agencies can act immediately.
+The approach is site-agnostic, efficient on CPUs, and extensible to PM2.5/AQI with minimal changes.